sez11a/liferay-docs-commerce/user/articles/020-catalog-management/03-options.markdown

 The field types used by Option Templates (see [Creating an Option Template](#creating-an-option-template), above) are the same as those used by the Forms application.
-To develop new field types, see [Form Field Types](/develop/tutorials/-/knowledge_base/7-1/form-field-types).
+To create custom field types, see [Form Field Types](/develop/tutorials/-/knowledge_base/7-1/form-field-types).

-Once a custom form field type has been developed, follow these steps to activate it as an Option Field Type:
+Once a custom form field type has been created, follow these steps to activate it as an Option Field Type:

 1. Go to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*